proplot-dev/proplot/docs/showcase.rst

 non-linear, like the builtin ``'log'`` scale.
 The axis scale can be changed with `~proplot.axes.BaseAxes.format`.

+The ``'inverse'`` scale is perfect for labeling spectral coordinates – for example, wavenumber on one axis, wavelength on the opposite axis.
+The ``'cutoff'`` scale is great when you have weirdly distributed data (see `~proplot.axistools.CutoffScaleFactory`).
 The ``'sine'`` scale scales the axis as the sine of the latitude – this is useful for getting an area-weighted latitude coordinate.
 The ``'mercator'`` scale scales the axis as with latitude in the Mercator projection.
-The ``'inverse'`` scale is perfect for labeling spectral coordinates – for example, wavenumber on one axis, wavelength on the opposite axis.
-The ``'inverse'`` scale is perfect for labeling spectral coordinates – for example, wavenumber on one axis, wavelength on the opposite axis.

 See `~proplot.axes.XYAxes.smart_update` and
 `~proplot.axistools.Scale` for details.